muratk3n/thirdwave/en/README.md

 ---

 Yes.
-And inflation risk is a major risk for bonds / treasuries, the pricing of which reflects the market's perception of future inflation, and indirectly growth (growth => rising wages => more money in circulation, inflation).
+And inflation is a major risk for bonds / treasuries, the pricing of which reflects the market's perception of future inflation, and indirectly growth (growth => rising wages => more money in circulation, inflation).

 "Inflation will also affect interest rate levels.
 The higher the inflation rate, the more interest rates are likely to rise.
 This